medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/5-running-oracle-node.md

 ### Validate provider data & issue certificate

-Oracle provides a REST API to validate data from a provider and issue a certificate.
+Oracle provides a REST API to validate data provided by a data provider and issue a certificate.

-Validation procedure is as follows:
+The validation procedure is as follows:
-1. Check the address of the requested provider with JWT
+1. Check the address of the data provider who is requesting data validation with JWT
-2. Check the status of related `deal`
+2. Check the status of the related `deal`
-3. Decrypt provider's encrypted data & check data hash and data schema
+3. Decrypt the data provider's encrypted data & check the data hash and the data schema

-If validation passes successfully, oracle issues a certificate as follows:
+If the validation passes successfully, the oracle issues a certificate as follows:
 1. Generate a `secret key` by combining `oracle private key`, deal ID, and data hash
 2. Re-encrypt the data using the `secret key` and put it in `IPFS`
 3. Issue a certificate with `oracle private key` signature

-Providers will be able to submit consent to Panacea with the issued certificate.
+Data providers will be able to submit a consent to Panacea with the issued certificate.
 Panacea ensures that a commission is paid to the oracle operator who issued the certificate when the data delivery is successfully completed.

-### Safely transmit provider data accessibility to consumer
+### Safely transmit the data accessibility to the data consumer

-Oracle provides a REST API to get data accessibility to consumer.
+Oracle provides a REST API to get data accessibility to the data consumer.

-After the `submit-consent` transaction succeeds in Panacea, oracle transmits secret key that enables data access to the consumer.
+After the `submit-consent` transaction succeeds in Panacea, the oracle transmits a secret key that enables data access to the data consumer.
 The detailed process is as follows:
-1. Check the address of the requested consumer with JWT
+1. Check the address of the data consumer who is requesting data access with JWT
-2. Check if the requested consumer is the owner of the `deal`
+2. Check if the requesting consumer is the owner of the `deal`
-3. Check if the `submit-consent` transaction succeeds
+3. Check if the `submit-consent` transaction is present and successful
 4. Make `encrypted secret key` using `consumer public key`
-5. Response with `encrypted secret key` to consumer
+5. Respond with `encrypted secret key` to the data consumer

-Consumer can obtain the `secret key` through his/her `private key`, and can decrypt data from `IPFS`.
+The data consumer can obtain the `secret key` through his/her `private key`, and can decrypt data from `IPFS`.

 ### Validate and approve registration/upgrade requests of other oracles

-Oracle subscribes `registration/upgrade` events from Panacea.
+The oracle subscribes to `registration/upgrade` events from Panacea.

-When another oracle sends a `registration/upgrade`, the running oracle do some verifications by checking if:
+When another oracle sends a `registration/upgrade`, the running oracle do verifications by checking if:
-- correct version of oracle binary is used
+- a correct version of the oracle binary is used
 - the oracle is running inside an enclave
 - the `Node Key` is generated inside the enclave
 - the trusted block information is valid
 - the oracle is registered (at upgrade requests)

-When the `registration/upgrade` is verified successfully, oracle send a transaction for approval of the oracle `registration/upgrade`.
+When the `registration/upgrade` is verified successfully, the racle send a transaction for approval of the oracle `registration/upgrade`.